MartinLoeper/virt-spinner/README.md

 ## What's New in v1.1

-**VIRT SPINNER v1.1** adds firmware selection support, allowing you to choose between UEFI and BIOS when creating VMs.
+**VIRT SPINNER v1.1** adds firmware selection support, improved 3D acceleration handling, and enhanced UEFI boot configuration.

 ### 🆕 New in v1.1